Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

+In the following Proposition we present our mathematical results in the simplest case when the marginal covariance function is space-time separable: that is, when there exist a space-only covariance function $K(x_{1},x_{2})$ and a time-only covariance function $k(t_{1},t_{2})$ such that

-then the phylogenetic covariance function $\s$ is also space-time separable, i.e.
+\begin{Proposition} \bn \item If the marginal covariance function $\S$ is space-time separable then the phylogenetic covariance function $\s$ is also space-time separable, i.e.

-where $k_{\T}(\btt_{1},\btt_{2})$ is the phylogenetic covariance function constructed from the time-dependent component $k$ in \eqref{separa}. \item When the time-dependent component $k$ of \eqref{separa} specifies a process that is Markovian in time, we have the simple expression
+where $k_{\T}(\btt_{1},\btt_{2})$ is the phylogenetic covariance function constructed from the time-dependent component $k$ in \eqref{separa} and $K(x_{1},x_{2})$ is the space-dependent component. \item When the time-dependent component $k$ of \eqref{separa} specifies a process that is Markovian in time, we have the simple expression